lpenverne/RobertTheChatbot/README.md

 ## Robert your personal development chatbot

-For an academic project, we create a bot : Robert.
+For an academic project, we created a bot : Robert.
 You can talk with him about many things.
-But try to speak with him, you will see that he has a particularity : Robert tends to rebel.
+But try to speak with him, you will see that he his a bit special : Robert is a bit of a rebel.

 Technologies used :